ttag-org/ttag/docs/quickstart.md

 npm install --save-dev ttag-cli
 ```

-> After installtion, the `ttag` command should be available in npm scripts.
+> After installation, the `ttag` command should be available in npm scripts.

 ### Create `.po` file
 Let's assume that we want to translate our program to Ukrainian language.